Skip to main content

 Streamlined Routes

-Streamlined Routes are voluntary mechanisms that can be used by UK public authorities to give certain subsidies.
-There is no need to assess subsidies given under a Streamlined Route against the Subsidy Control Principles, providing they comply with conditions set out in the Streamlined Route.
+Streamlined Routes are voluntary mechanisms that can be used by UK Public Authorities to give certain subsidies.
+There is no need to assess subsidies given under a Streamlined Routes against the Subsidy Control Principles, providing they comply with conditions set out in the Streamlined Routes.

 The three Streamlined Routes are for: